By J. L. Starkey

 So far so good, right?
 Cap was living in the vicinity of San Francisco prior to 1906.
 I was on the right track but needed to determine where he was living during the earthquake.
 To do that, I turned to the newspaper again.

 It turned out that Cap was indeed living in California around the time of the earthquake.
-But I didn’t find him in San Francisco, and I certainly didn’t find his name among the death notices, obituaries, or lists of the missing.
+But I didn’t find him in San Francisco, and I didn’t find his name among the death notices, obituaries, or lists of the missing.

 On the contrary, I found Cap safe and sound…and on the run.